-I replaced the stereo and all four speakers in my 1996 Honda Accord about six months ago, which sounded great, but it became apparent that the low end was lacking.
+I replaced the stereo and all four speakers in my 1996 Honda Accord about six months ago, and while it sounded great, the low end was obviously lacking.
 And I like to hear what the bass player's doing when I listen to music.
 But I was still hesitant to add a sub, because (a) I didn't want to become a public nuisance, and (b) I have a bit of a phobia when it comes to wiring.

-Well, I took the plunge recently and put an Alpine PLT-5 powered sub in my trunk.
+Well, I finally took the plunge and put a powered sub in my trunk.
 My goodness, what a difference.
 I could feel the kick drum hits, just like when you see a band play at a club.
 The bass was prominent, but not irritating.
 I was going for a realistic balance, not just bass for the sake of it, and once I got there by fiddling with the crossover/gain, etc., I had a big smile on my face (still do!)
 All the songs on my thumb drive that I had grown tired of were given new life.
-In fact, I started putting music on there that I knew would sound good with the sub.
+In fact, I started adding music that I knew would sound good with the sub.

-The Alpine PLT-5 turned out to be just what I wanted.
+The powered sub turned out to be just what I wanted.
 It puts out tight, clean bass that enhances pretty much any piece of music I listen to.
-My Dual XHD-6425 receiver doesn't have a dedicated subwoofer output or a low-pass filter, but the PLT-5 has a wired gain knob that I mounted within reach for any needed adjustments.
+My receiver doesn't have a dedicated subwoofer output or a low-pass filter, but the sub has a wired gain knob that I mounted within reach for any needed adjustments.
 If I had been thinking ahead, I'd have looked for some subwoofer-friendly features when I was shopping for receivers, but thinking ahead isn't a strength of mine.

 Installation was pretty easy.
 I printed out a Crutchfield's Amplifier Installation Guide, got an 8-gauge amp wiring kit, and went to work.
 The process was pretty straightforward, even for a beginner like me.
 I got it all hooked up, finally, and...it wouldn't turn on.
 I called Crutchfield Product Support, and within three minutes the rep identified my shaky ground connection and recommended a better spot.
 Problem solved.
 Those guys really are good.